Phishing Campaign

 3. Luring the Victims: The messages typically contain links or attachments that lead to fake websites designed to steal information.
 These websites look identical to legitimate sites to trick users into entering their credentials or downloading malware.

 5. Exploitation: The stolen data is used for financial gain, either by directly exploiting the information or selling it on the dark web to other criminals.
-The attackers might also use the information to launch further attacks, such as account takeovers or additional phishing attempts.
+The attackers might also use the information to launch follow-up attacks, such as account takeovers or additional phishing attempts.

 What are the Different Types of Phishing Campaigns?

-1. Email Phishing: This is the most common type, where attackers send fraudulent emails that appear to be from reputable sources.
-These emails often contain malicious links or attachments designed to steal login credentials or infect devices with malware.
+1. Email Phishing: This is the most common type, where attackers send emails that appear to be from a reputable source.
+These emails often contain malicious links or attachments.
+The goal is to steal as many login credentials or infect as many devices with malware as possible.

 3. Whaling: Similar to spear phishing, whaling targets high-profile individuals such as executives or important decision-makers within an organization.
 The goal is often to gain access to sensitive information or authorize large financial transactions.